Ozment History, Family Crest & Coats of Arms

 Early Origins of the Ozment family

 The surname Ozment was first found in Dorset at Melbury Osmond, a village and civil parish in the union of Beaminster, hundred of Yetminster that dates back to 1283 when it was first listed as Melebur Osmund.
 "Melbury" roughly means "multi-coloured fortified place" from the Old English "maele" + burh."
 Hence collectively the place name meant "fortified place of a man called Osmund."
 Little is known about the place name other than the parish church, St. Osmund's was thought to have been built before 1550.
 It was completely rebuilt in 1745.

 Early History of the Ozment family

-Another 196 words (14 lines of text) covering the years 155 and 1555 are included under the topic Early Ozment History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ozment research.
+Another 80 words (6 lines of text) covering the years 155 and 1555 are included under the topic Early Ozment History in all our PDF Extended History products and printed products wherever possible.

 Ozment Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment and many more.

 Early Notables of the Ozment family (pre 1700)